Aimini/hm-51/src/decoder/README.md

 According `IRQ` , register `ISR`  `IE`  `IP` to select highest priority `IRQ` and append it to `ISR` , then set `PC` to interrupt vector address.

+# Stage reset all

+ Considering that some register file chips do not have a reset input (maybe you are using a dual-port RAM chip as a register file chip), we can't reset the contents of the register through the hardware-level reset pin.

+ Therefore, I added a piece of MI code for resetting the register contents (including PC).
+When the RESET input is high, MIPC will jump to this code and return to the FETCH stage after execution.

 # Conventions

  For shrink some instruction cycle, The decoder script is follow the following conventions: